 In 2009 and 2010, at the UC Berkeley School of Information, Brian advised Michael Lissner on the creation of CourtListener.
 After Michael's graduation, he and Brian continued working on the site and have grown the database to include millions of documents.
 In 2011 and 2012, Brian advised masters students Rowyn McDonald and Karen Rustad on the creation of a legal citator built on the CourtListener database.
 During 2012 and 2013 he collaborated with computer scientists at UC Santa Cruz on the enhancement of the search capabilities of CourtListener.
 He continues to support all of Free Law Project's efforts as a member of its Board of Directors.

-Ansel has been involved in legal technology since 2006, when he joined a team at Stanford Law School to help build a comprehensive database of all federal intellectual property litigation.
-Now a lawyer, Ansel practices technology law in San Francisco.
+Ansel has been involved in legal technology since 2006, when he joined a team at Stanford Law School to help build a comprehensive database of all federal intellectual property litigation — work that later spun out as Lex Machina.
+Ansel practiced technology law before co-founding Syntexys, a document analytics software company spun out from A3 by Airbus.
 Ansel holds degrees from UC Berkeley and UC Davis School of Law, writes about technology and security for Lawyerist, and builds small robots.